-Prepaid SIM cards for data-on-the-go can be purchased at electronics retailers (Saturn, Media Markt) or some grocery stores (Aldi, REWE) in the city – if this is necessary for you, we can help you obtain one after your arrival.
+Prepaid SIM cards for data-on-the-go can be purchased at electronics retailers (Saturn, Media Markt) or some grocery stores (Aldi, REWE) in the city.
 Some popular prepaid SIMs are Callya from vodafone, Lycamobile or AldiTalk.
-Otherwise, you can communicate using our office WiFi or the free WiFi available in U-Bahn (metro) stations, cafes and other locations throughout the city.
+Otherwise, you can communicate using our office WiFi or the free WiFi available in many popular public spots in the city (look for the network Hotspot.koeln) or cafes and coffee shops.
 Some American phone providers also offer international extension packages, so make sure you check with your provider as well!

 - Google Offline Maps – not technically an app, but super useful if you need a little directional assistance while on-the-go without data.
-You can download the entire Berlin metro area in advance.
+You can download the entire Cologne metro area in advance.

 - WhatsApp – web-based messaging service connected to your phone number used by most Europeans (and most people at the office).
 Highly recommended!